rpnlatex v1.4.2

 • _ or ↓ Descend further into the tree structure, if possible.
 The leftmost subexpression will be selected.

 • u or U or ↑ Ascend the tree structure if possible, selecting a larger expression containing the current selection.
-Note that the top-level expression itself as a whole cannot be selected in dissect mode.
+Note that the top-level expression itself as a whole cannot be selected.

 • x or X or ' Extract the currently selected subexpression, replacing it with a placeholder.
 The extracted subexpression will be left on the stack top, where it can be further manipulated or replaced with normal commands, and then re-substituted back into the original expression using /'.